KerimKochekov/outline/README.md

 $ ./outline.sh
 $ ./gen_key.sh
 ```
-If you see **"Enter passcode and server IPv4:"** on screen, type your secret key (it is given below, you can change it freely based on your preference) and server ip with space.
+If you see **"Enter passcode and server IPv4:"** on screen, type your secret key (it is given below, you can change it freely based on your preference in config.yml) and server ip with space.
 For instance:
 ```
 password1!
 192.168.0.1
 ```